Climb Ev'ry Mountain: Background

 In the original stage play, the Mother Abbess sings the song at the end of the first act.
 When Ernest Lehman wrote the screenplay for the film adaptation, he shifted the scene so that this song would be the first major song of the second act.
 When Robert Wise and his film crew were filming this scene, Peggy Wood had some reservations about the words, which she felt were too "pretentious."
 In addition to that, while Peggy herself was an accomplished singer earlier in her career, the song was simply too difficult for her to perform at that age.
-As a result, her singing voice is dubbed by Margery MacKay, the wife of composer, music director and pianist Harper MacKay, as Wood was not able to sing the high notes of the song.
+As a result, her singing voice was dubbed by Margery MacKay, the wife of composer, music director and pianist Harper MacKay, as Wood was not able to sing the high notes of the song.
 Rodgers wrote the piece in the key of C, with a modulation towards the end of the piece into the key of D flat, making the last note that the Mother Abbess sings an A flat (Ab5), though in the film it was sung a tone lower.

 With the popularity of the stage play it would seem Peggy Wood was not alone.
 Given the range of the piece and the average age of the actor playing Mother Abbess, the oldest character in the story, the song has proven daunting for many actresses over the years.

 In addition, due to the long instrumental introduction of the song, Wood was repeatedly unable to catch the first word lip synching to McKay's playback.
 So they filmed the beginning part of her performance in silhouette against the wall of the set for the Mother Abbess' office with her back to camera.
 As director Robert Wise reports, once the vocal had begun, she had no problem matching the performance.
 Reviewing the dailies later, everybody thought it looked as if the Mother Abbess was receiving divine guidance and so the performance was kept as it was.